WooCommerce Bookings and Appointments

 Comparing the shipping rates

-You can easily see the shipping rates are similar to the shipping rates returned by official FedEx shipping calculator.
+You can easily see the shipping rates are similar to the shipping rates returned by the official FedEx shipping calculator.
 Now, once the order is placed, the plugin creates shipping packages based on the weight of the product.
 However, in our case, since the volumetric weight is greater than the actual product weight, the volumetric weight will be considered while creating packages.

-As you can clearly see, the package weight matches the volumetric weight that we calculated in the section before.
+As you can see, the package weight matches the volumetric weight that we calculated in the section before.
 Hence, the plugin is more than capable of handling shipping based on the volumetric weight of the products.

 Now let us take the same product and compare the shipping rates.
 To do that, you will again have to go to the FedEx official rate calculator page.
 We have now changed the location and the delivery is now from New York to Georgia.

 When you pack the same item with the help of the Shopify Shipping App for FedEx, you will get the same shipping rates.
 For that, the App also allows you to define the weight and dimensions under its Products page.

 Shipping carriers like UPS, FedEx, DHL, etc. have a standard based on which they charge shipping rates.
 Mostly the shipping rates that we get are based on the weight of the product.
 However, there is a different aspect that needs to be considered.